dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/coffee-lake.md

 **MmioWhitelist**:

-This section is allowing spaces to be passthrough to macOS that are generally ignored, useful when paired with `DevirtualiseMmio`
+This section is allowing spaces to be pass-through to macOS that are generally ignored, useful when paired with `DevirtualiseMmio`

 **Quirks**: